Obligations of the entrepreneur

 As an entrepreneur you are responsible for familiarising your employees with their tasks.
 An employer must familiarise the employees with the conditions of the workplace and the correct working methods.
 An employer is also obliged to take care of employees’ safety and health at work.
 An employer must prepare a strategy for the protection of workers (työsuojelun toimintaohjelma) which defines the risks to health and safety involved in the job and workplace, and describes how these risks can be avoided.

-Read more about acting as an employer on the InfoFinland page Employer’s rights and obligations.
+Read more on the InfoFinland page Health and safety at work.